11 Great Subreddits For Making Money

 How lucrative can blogging/web publishing get?
 How does $50,000 a month sound?
 That’s how much Jon Dykstra was making when we profiled him in September 2021.

-Fast forward a year and his most recent income report is showing an incredible $109,000 in gross income for June 2022 alone.
+Fast forward a year, and his most recent income report shows an incredible $109,000 in gross income for June 2022 alone.

 There’s also Niche Pursuit’s own Spencer Haws who sold his site for over a quarter of a million dollars last year.
-Before that, the site (OwnTheYard.com) was making $6,000 a month in consistent revenue.
+Before that, the site (OwnTheYard.com) made $6,000 monthly in consistent revenue, which is mostly passive income.

 Both are inspirational blogging stories, and you’ll find a wealth of useful blogging tips in r/JustStart.